| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 The reference scores are calculated by applying predict

-with type = "lc"
+with type = "lc" on newdata, which

-, except that the level of the focal factor of each unit is changed to the reference level.
+equals data, except that the level of the focal factor of each unit is changed to the reference level.

-can be applied with and without terms in Condition()
+By this simple method, prc scores can be applied with and without terms in Condition()

-of the call to rda
+in the formula of the call to rda, cca,

-dbrda
+dbrda or capscale.

 There can thus be additional (perhaps quantitative) covariates,

-where the focal factor is B,
+A:B+ Condition(A+other_covariates) where the focal factor is B,

 and also with three (instead of two factors) e.g.

-so as to display the A*C-dependent effects of focal factor B
+with formula A*B*C + Condition(A*C) so as to display the A*C-dependent effects of focal factor B

-dbrda
+dbrda or capscale.

-in value is set
+The element object$'focal_and_conditioning_factors' in value is set

 by applying the function get_focal_and_conditioning_factors

-to the ordination model specified in object
+to the ordination model specified in object.

 CCA-based PRC is useful in data with many zeroes and which are strictly compositional, i.e. have row sums that have no meaning for the question of interest (ter Braak and te Beest, 2022).
 A layman's example is that the weight of a cake is not important for its taste; taste depends on its composition only.
 CCA can be applied without log-transforming the data and thereby avoids the issue of replacement of zeroes (ter Braak and te Beest, 2022).